 Even if you live in a larger city, chances are you’ve come across wild rabbits in your day-to-day life.
 While the fully-grown ones are completely capable of taking care of themselves, you may be wondering what you can do if you find an adolescent or baby wild rabbit.

-Different from domestic breeds, Cottontail rabbits are the ones you are most likely to find in the wild.
-They reproduce quickly and grow to almost full maturity in a short six weeks.
+Different from domestic breeds, cottontail rabbits are the ones you are most likely to find in the wild.
+They reproduce quickly and grow to almost full maturity in a short 6 weeks.

 Because cottontail mothers have been known to put their nests in some particularly strange places, you may one day find a litter that has been left to fend for themselves from too young an age.
 In this case, you’ll need a clear guide to determine just how old these wild rabbits are — and what you can do to help.

 In this guide, you’ll find everything you need to determine a wild rabbit’s age, as well as how to tell if a mother has abandoned her babies.
 Then, we’ll cover some basic care tips and resources for making sure the rabbits are safe.

 Less than 2 inches long, newborn cottontails will have a dark body with an almost transparent belly.
 They rely on their mother’s milk to survive, and will still have their eyes closed.
 Do not handle rabbits this small unless you’re absolutely sure their mother has abandoned them (more on this later).

 After about 3 days, wild rabbits will begin to develop a more “natural” color of fur that will stick out slightly from their bodies.
 Though their eyes will remain closed, their ears are beginning to come away from their bodies (but don’t yet allow them to hear).
 At between 2 and 3 inches long, they are still completely dependent on their mother’s milk to survive.